dylanmooney62/laravel-blog/content/blog/image-upload.md

 }
 ```

-The storage of image is always proceeded by storing that image in the database.
+The storage of of an image is always proceeded by storing that image in the database.

 Image uploads can only be done by authenticated users.
-All authenticated routes pass down the **$user** object this is than passed into the **uploadImage** method and I can use this object to create a image.
+All authenticated routes pass down the **$user** and this is then passed into the **uploadImage** method and I can use this to create a image.

-As the Image Model has the **belongsTo** relationship with the **User** I can use the the magic method **images** on the the user object to automatically assign the user_id for the **Image** to the **User**.
+As the Image Model has the **belongsTo** relationship with the **User** I can use the the magic method **images** on the the user to automatically assign the user_id for the **Image** to the **User**.

-The removal of the image is always proceeded by removing that image from xethe database.
-The image is passed down and can be delete using the `Storage::delete` method and the path of the image.
+The removal of the image is always proceeded by removing that image from the database.

+The image is passed down and can be delete using the **Storage::delete** method and the path of the image.
 The Image can then be removed from the database using the **delete** method.

 ## Submitting an Image